How to Get a Commercial on TV for Your Business

 Bottom Line

-TV advertising involves running a 15- to 60-second branded video that airs during TV show breaks during a scheduled program.
+TV advertising involves running a 15- to 60-second branded video that airs during scheduled breaks in programming.
 It often showcases products and services and tells viewers how to learn more or take advantage of an offer.
-To create a TV ad, businesses must determine the ad type and placement that align with their audiences, message, and budget, and then create their ads, buy ad spots, and monitor performance.
+To create a TV ad, businesses must determine the ad type and placement that align with their audiences, message, branding, and budget.
+Then, they create ads, buy ad spots, and monitor performance.